MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 ## Remove in-app updates for Google Play builds

 Google Play considers the in-app update code as malicious behavior even if it isn’t used at runtime.
-Please remove this code before submitting your app to Google Play.
+Remove this code before submitting your app to Google Play.
 Failure to not remove the in-app update code can lead to noncompliance and removal of the app from Google Play.
 To remove in-app updates native code, uncheck the **Use Distribute** checkbox under the **Distribute** section on the game object with **AppCenterBehavior** attached.

 ## Use private distribution group